 1. Creative Color

 2020 will expand on the recent trends for bold vivid color by exploring more unexpected combinations to capture attention.
-This will be seen through highly saturated brights mixed with midtones and soft pastels.
-Some color palettes for those who dare will ignore the color wheel rules and test the boundaries with attention grabbing & clashing combinations.
+This will be seen through highly saturated brights mixed with mid tones and soft pastels.
+Some color palettes for those who dare will ignore the color wheel rules and test the boundaries with attention-grabbing & clashing combinations.

 Other palettes will explore futuristic colors to create mesmerizing out-of-this-world designs and or tried and tested combinations are updated through intensifying color hues or adding something new to the mix.
-Color will be applied through flat design, powerful gradients, pattern and texture.
+Color will be applied through flat design, powerful gradients, pattern, and texture.

-It’s almost an ‘anything goes’ approach to 2020 website and brand colors, however the key to a successful color palette will come down to 2 key factors.
+It’s almost an ‘anything goes’ approach to the 2020 website and brand colors, however, the key to a successful color palette will come down to 2 key factors.
 Firstly high contrast combinations for impact and hierarchy and secondly carefully selected colors that have specific meaning for the product or service for authenticity.
 With this trend, web designers can have fun creating websites that hit visitors right between the eyes.

 2. 3D Realism Design

-3D design is incorporated into website design through illustrations, typography that jumps off the screen and is a brilliant way to demonstrate and display products.
+The 3D design is incorporated into website design through illustrations, typography that jumps off the screen and is a brilliant way to demonstrate and display products.
 The application can be bold by becoming a key aspect of the design or subtle by combining it with other realities, such as photos and 2-dimensional objects.
 3D elements should be used sparingly as it will slow down the speed of your website.

 3- Open Compositions & Asymmetric Layouts

 As with all design trends, of course, open compositions and asymmetric layouts shouldn’t be incorporated into your brand just because it looks cool.
-Your website should still reflect your brand and be focused on layouts that are carefully designed for conversions.
+Your website should still reflect your brand and be focused on layouts that are carefully designed for conversions

 4. Fluid Design